harrybooth/harrybooth.github.io/index.md

 ## Current and Future Projects

 1. __Process music with Julia__
 Steve Reich defines process music not as, "the process of composition but rather pieces of music that are, literally, processes."
 I am interested in exploring the concept of music emerging from computational processes, in particular artificial development systems.
-I intend to implement these experiments using [Julia Music](url)
+I intend to implement these experiments using [Julia Music](https://github.com/JuliaMusic).
 3. __Fractal Development Systems__
 I intend to further develop ideas from my dissertation.
 In particular I would like to extend the multi-cellular model into 3D, and develop more complex forms.
-I also intend to refine further the fractal protein mechanisms.
+I also intend to refine further the fractal protein regulatory mechanisms.
 5. __Wikipedia steiner graphs__
 Inspired by the game of "wiki-surfing", the aim is to build a program which constructs an approximate (as NP-hard) steiner tree given a collection of topics on wikipedia.